 Higher rates make it harder for consumers to buy, so demand drops — and as demand drops, so do home prices.
 Low rates like consumers saw in 2020 and 2021 make it easier for buyers to purchase, which increases demand and drives prices up.

-As the summer homebuying season draws to a close, prices continue to be influenced by both rates and inventory.
+As we move forward, prices continue to be influenced by both rates and inventory.

 A volatile economy might tempt you to make decisions based on how long you expect a rate to last — or what you anticipate the next move to be.
 Resist the urge.
 Trying to time the market is rarely a good strategy, whether you’re investing in a home or in the stock market.